Lin Biao: "Lin Biao incident" and death

-International view of official Chinese explanation
+An alternative theory posits that Lin Liguo, who was aware of the increasing hostility expressed towards his father in Mao's speeches, was the originator of the coup plan, which would involve an attack on Mao's train.
+Summarizing different narratives, journalist Jonathan Chatwin describes this as the most widely believed theory.

+According to one account, Zhou Enlai asked Mao if Lin's plane should be shot down, and Mao replied, "Rain has to fall, girls have to marry, these things are immutable; let them go".

-The exact circumstances surrounding Lin's death remain unclear, due to a lack of surviving evidence.
-Many of the original government records relevant to Lin's death were secretly and intentionally destroyed, with the approval of the Politburo, during the brief period of Hua Guofeng's interregnum in the late 1970s.
-Among the records destroyed were telephone records, meeting minutes, personal notes, and desk diaries.
-The records, if they had survived, would have clarified the activities of Mao, Zhou Enlai, Jiang Qing, and Wang Dongxing relative to Lin, before and after Lin's death.
+However, the exact circumstances surrounding Lin's death remain unclear, owing to a lack of surviving evidence.
+Many of the original government records relevant to Lin's death were destroyed.
 Because of the destruction of government documentation related to Lin's death, the Chinese government has relied on alleged confessions of purged officials close to Lin to corroborate the official narrative, but non-Chinese scholars generally regard these confessions as unreliable.

 Ever since 1971, scholars outside of China have been skeptical of the government's official explanation of the circumstances surrounding Lin's death.
 Skeptics assert the official narrative does not sufficiently explain why Lin, one of Mao's closest supporters and one of the most successful Communist generals, would suddenly attempt a poorly planned, abortive coup.
 The government narrative also does not sufficiently explain how and why Lin's aircraft crashed.
 Skeptics have claimed Lin's decision to flee to the Soviet Union was illogical, on the grounds the United States or Taiwan would have been safer destinations.
+Western historians have contended Lin did not have either the intention or the ability to usurp Mao's place within the government or the Party.
+Chatwin notes that the coup's military naivety was inconsistent with Lin's astuteness in military matters.
+There are multiple theories that attempt to explain his flight and death.